UniversalScientificTechnologies/xDOS_doc/AIRDOS/AIRDOS04.md

 **Vendor Information**: The AIRDOS04 detectors are procured by [Universal Scientific Technologies s.r.o.](https://www.ust.cz/) (UST) company.
 A company specializing in advanced dosimetry and spectrometry equipment.
 UST is known for its cutting-edge technology and reliable radiation detection and measurement products.
 For more details about the company and its officers, please visit their website at [www.ust.cz](https://www.ust.cz/).
 For any further information or support, you can contact us [via email](https://www.ust.cz/about/#email).

 # Special features
- * High sensitivity to charged particles
+ * High sensitivity to charged particles (protons, electrons, heavy ions)
  * Maximum internal voltage 5V (extremely safe for crewed flights)
- * Maximum device power during use 120 mW
+ * Maximum device power during use 120 mW (low risk of extensive heating)

 # Technical parameters

  * Detection element: Silicon PIN diode, volume 44 mm³